Water-Melon/Melang/docs/lib/sys.md

 Input:

-- the input array.
+- `array` - the input array.

 Return value:

-- an array  of all the keys in *array*.
+- an array  of all non-integer keys in `array`.

 Example: